rocky-linux/sig-kernel.rocky.page/README.md

-# REPLACEME Wiki
+# SIG/Kernel Wiki

 @TODO - fill in :)

 ## Continuous Integration / Continuous Deployment

-Actions Runner executes workflow to publish to https://REPLACEME.rocky.page on push to main.
+Actions Runner executes workflow to publish to https://sig-kernel.rocky.page on push to main.